Jaesuru/YumHub/README.md

 ## Overview

 The Recipe Finder application allows users to effortlessly discover delicious recipes based on their chosen ingredients.
-Users can input any ingredient, and the application provides a variety of recipes complete with step-by-step instructions and nutritional information.
+Users can input any ingredient, and the application provides a variety of recipes instantly.

 ## Features

 - **Ingredient Search**: Input any ingredient to find related recipes.
 - **Optional Filters**: Users can filter recipes based on meal type and allergens.
-- **Recipe Display**: View recipes along with images, calories, servings, and ingredients.
+- **Recipe Display**: View recipes along with images, calories, servings, and ingredient count.
 - **Quick Access to Sources**: Click on recipe images to navigate directly to the source website for more details.

 ## Technologies Used